-Sydney based ceramist Somchai Charoen creates vibrant sculptures out of slip-cast porcelain.
-Mould making and slip casting used to be considered the domain of the industrial.
-Whilst remaining in active use in industry, there are now many artists who utilise this technique to create innovative and extraordinary artworks.
-Somchai Charoen is one of them and his knowledge of mould making and slip casting processes is exemplary and innovative.
-Using moulds gives Somchai the flexibility to experiment with layering and repeating forms.
-His Jaegun vertical sculpture vases playfully stack arrangements of bold geometric shapes on top of each other.
-Fresh from his exhibition at Grauprojekt, we are excited to bring this wonderful Sydney based artist back to Melbourne for a one-day workshop on 20 October to demonstrate some of his innovative techniques.
-Participants will have the opportunity to bring their own pieces for analysis.
+Sydney-based ceramicist Somchai Charoen will visit us for another fabulous specialist workshop on 2-3 April 2022, 10am – 4pm.
+Somchai is known and respected for his complext vibrant sculptures made from the innovative use of plaster moulds and the slip-cast ceramics process.
+Mould making and slip casting were first developed in industry to make repetitively accurate objects in large numbers which ironically elevated ceramics to a “collectable” status through the idea of “perfection” whilst enabling mass production at cheaper prices.
+Whilst remaining in active use in industry today, there are now many artists who utilise this technique to create innovative and extraordinary artworks.
+Somchai Charoen is one of them and his knowledge of mould making and slip casting processes is exemplary.
+Using moulds gives Somchai the flexibility to experiment with layering and repeating forms, an example being his vertical sculpture vases that playfully stack arrangements of bold geometric shapes.

 Somchai Charoen is a Thai born ceramic artist based in Sydney who has exhibited both nationally and internationally.
 Trained in industrial ceramics design, he was a former lecturer at Silpakorn University, Thailand.
 Since migrating to Australia in 2002, he has worked commercially as a mould and model maker as well as established his ceramic home ware label Eat Clay.
 Somchai is a co-founder of Belmore ITCH, a creative for non-ceramic artists to experiment, explore and interpret the medium.

-This will be an intense day of valuable learning about this highly specialised field of ceramics!
+You will receive an intense weekend of valuable learning from this highly knowledgable maker in this specialised field of ceramics.

 Suitable for all levels but it is highly advisable to have a good understanding of the ceramic process and terminology.

 When: Saturday 2 and Sunday 3 April 2022